Just because you’re not traveling right now doesn’t mean you should give up on travel. Just the opposite.

 And again, think about how you can complement what’s already in your wallet – and your stash of points.
 For example, you can transfer Amex points to more than 20 airline and hotel partners, from Delta and JetBlue to Japan’s ANA and Virgin Atlantic and more.

 Let’s say you’re a loyal Delta flyer, always looking for more SkyMiles to book dirt-cheap SkyMiles flash sales.
 You could pair the Amex Gold card, for example, with one of a co-branded Delta SkyMiles card from American Express.
-These Delta cards are out with bonus offers as high as 100,000 SkyMiles through the end of the month.
 So you could earn a stash of SkyMiles, then use points from a different Amex card as a backstop in case you need more down the line.

 Click Here to learn more about the American Express Gold Card.